Skip to main content

 Overview

-With over 5.4 million people employed in engineering roles and an annual demand for 182,000 new engineers, the sector offers strong career prospects.
-The UK is home to global engineering firms such as Rolls-Royce, BAE Systems, Siemens, Arup, and Jaguar Land Rover, providing opportunities across a range of industries, including defence, aerospace, automotive, energy, and manufacturing.
+With over 5.4 million people employed in engineering roles and an annual demand for 182,000 new engineers, the industry offers strong career prospects.
+The UK is home to global engineering firms such as Rolls-Royce, BAE Systems, Siemens, Arup, and Jaguar Land Rover, providing opportunities across various fields, including aerospace, automotive, construction, renewable energy, and telecommunications.

-• Civil & Structural Engineering – Designing bridges, roads, tunnels, and buildings.
+• Civil & Structural Engineering – Designing bridges, roads, tunnels, and large-scale buildings.

-• Mechanical & Electrical Engineering – Developing machinery, power systems, and automation.
+• Mechanical & Electrical Engineering – Developing machinery, automation systems, and power solutions.

-• Aerospace & Automotive Engineering – Designing and manufacturing aircraft, cars, and space technology.
+• Aerospace & Automotive Engineering – Innovating in aircraft, spacecraft, and high-performance vehicles.

-• Chemical & Process Engineering – Working in pharmaceuticals, oil & gas, and food production.
+• Chemical & Process Engineering – Creating materials, fuels, and pharmaceuticals.

-• Renewable Energy & Sustainability – Focusing on solar, wind, and sustainable materials.
+• Renewable Energy & Sustainability – Advancing wind, solar, and sustainable materials.

-The sector is rapidly evolving, with emerging fields such as AI-driven automation, robotics, and green energy solutions creating new career opportunities for graduates.
+As the industry evolves, emerging fields such as AI-driven automation, robotics, and green energy solutions are opening up exciting career opportunities for graduates.

 Average Engineering Graduate Salary